SRA-VJTI/eklavya.github.io/content/blogs/task1.md

 ## Description

 Given line sensor data of a line following bot in a maze following "Left follow rule", write left follow algorithm and give dynamic output for encountered turn, type of junction and direction facing.
+You have been given a scenario of a white line on black surface

 **An Example of Maze**